open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Wcf/README.md

 ## WCF Server Configuration (.NET Framework)

 ### Option 1: Add the `IDispatchMessageInspector` instrumentation via an endpoint behavior

-extension on the service endpoints you want to instrument:
+To add the `IDispatchMessageInspector` instrumentation to select endpoints of a service, use the endpoint behavior extension on the service endpoints you want to instrument:

 <!-- markdownlint-disable MD013 -->
 ```xml